Vaesea/FNF-VS-Stev-Red-Heaven/README.md

 # Friday Night Funkin' - VS Stev Red Heaven
 This is a fan-mod of VS Stev.
 Engine is Psych Engine, however, only the Project.xml has been modified at this time.
-If you want to contribute, you can.
+If you want to contribute, you can do that by reporting issues in the issues tab and pull requesting in the pull requests tab.
+To pull request you need to create a fork of the repository, make sure to choose the most up-to-date branch since the main branch is sometimes outdated.

 ## Installing:
 ### THIS IS FOR THE FUTURE